 About me – Mario Pasquato

-I am a MSCA-IF fellow.
-My mission is to reinvent astronomy through machine learning, as part of the newly founded Ciela Institute in Montréal.
+I am staff at IASF-Milano.
+My mission is to reinvent astronomy through machine learning.
+Previously I was a MSCA-IF fellow at the newly founded Ciela Institute in Montréal, of which I am still a member.

 As an astronomer I study the oldest objects in the universe: globular clusters.